Ashfaaq98/Ashfaaq98/README.md

 - 👋 Hi, I’m Ashfaaq
-- 👀 I’m interested in Linux, cloud and automation
+- 👀 I’m interested in Linux, Digital Forensics, Penetration Testing and Automation.
-- 🌱 I’m currently learning python and Software Defined Networks
+- 🌱 I’m currently learning Digital Forensics.
-- 💞️ I’m looking to collaborate on twitter
+- 💞️ I’m looking to collaborate on twitter.
 - 📫 How to reach me ...  @TaprobaneLinux

 <!---